-There are a number of projects in the coming years (2021-31) that have been identified.
+There are a number of projects in the coming years (2024-33) that have been identified.

-Project Year Name Category 11074 2022 Advanced Distribution Management System Non-Network Assets
+Project Year Name Category 11074 2024 Advanced Distribution Management System Non-Network Assets

-Largely covered by the description in Section 5.4.10, EA Networks are in the process of implementing a system that can administer many aspects of operating an electrical network.
+Largely covered by the description in Section 5.4.10, EA Networks continue to implement the advanced features of the OSI ADMS that can administer many aspects of operating an electrical network.
 The range of benefits that the system provides covers many areas of the business and it deserves mention under this section as well.